 Angioplasty and stenting

-During an angioplasty (AN-je-o-plas-tee), your doctor inserts a tiny balloon in your narrowed artery through a catheter that's placed in an artery, typically in your groin.
+During an angioplasty (AN-jee-o-plas-tee), your doctor inserts a tiny balloon in your narrowed artery through a catheter that's placed in an artery, typically in your groin.
 The balloon is inflated to widen the artery, and then a small wire mesh coil (stent) is usually inserted to keep the artery open.
-Some stents are simply bare metal, while others are coated with medications to help keep your artery open (drug-eluting stents).
+Some stents are bare metal, while others are coated with medications to help keep your artery open (drug-eluting stents).